 The Professor John Steiner Gold Mathematical Competition is sponsored by Bucknell University and the Pennsylvania Beta Chapter of Pi Mu Epsilon, the national honorary mathematics society, in memory of the late Professor John Steiner Gold.
 The competition typically takes place in mid-March on the Wednesday of Bucknell's spring break, with a snow date on the Friday of that week.
-The 2015 Competition is tentatively set for the week of Spring Break.
+The John Gold Competition usually takes place during the week of Bucknell's Spring Break. .

 Professor Gold, a native of Turbotville, taught at several area high schools before joining the faculty at Bucknell, where he served with distinction for nearly half a century.
 In the spirit of his life-long work, this competition was established to discover and to encourage mathematical talent and to give public recognition to those who achieve in mathematics.

 Competing in the Gold Exam